JuliCarracedo/comic-app/APIDOCS.md

 - Body required: None

 This endpoint will return a copy of the comic with the indicated ID unless there isn't one that matches.

+## Likes

+### Like a comic
+- Endpoint: POST `/comics/:comic_id/like`
+- Auth Token: Required
+- Body required: None

+This endpoint will return a message confirming the creation of a like linked to this comic,  the absence of a comic with the given ID, or the imposibility of liking one's own comic.

+### Dislike a comic
+- Endpoint: DELETE `/comics/:comic_id/dislike`
+- Auth Token: Required
+- Body required: None

+This endpoint will return a message confirming the disliking of the comic if it was possible.